Blog Google Keep vs Googl...

 When neither Keep nor Tasks is enough

 Neither Google Keep nor Google Tasks is a strong shared workflow system.
-They do not give most teams the board visibility, ownership, comments, attachments, and real-time status they need for customer work or project delivery.
+They do not give teams handling customer work or project delivery the board visibility, ownership, comments, attachments, and real-time status they need.

 When a task needs a stage, an owner, a due date, and team visibility, use a shared board.
 Kanban Tasks adds that layer inside Gmail and Google Workspace.